glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/data.md

 ## Removal

 Although initialized room data takes up little space, you may still want to remove it for rooms that are no longer needed.
-The following methods follow the [Initialization](#initialization) structure and remove the corresponding data from [RoomLoader](#roomloader)'s internal pool.
+The following methods follow the [Initialization](#initialization) structure and remove the corresponding data from :RoomLoader:'s internal pool.

 ---
 ### `.DataRemove()`